-This form is to be used only if the candidate is not showing satisfactory knowledge, skills and/or dispositions for teaching.
+This form will only be used if the candidate is not showing satisfactory knowledge, skills, or dispositions for teaching.

 Candidate Name Date

-School Grade level/content
+School Date Grade level/content

 Cooperating Teacher

 University Supervisor

-The following concern(s) have been discussed explicitly with the candidate, cooperating teacher, or university supervisor.
+The following concern(s) have been university supervisor. n discussed explicitly with the candidate, cooperating teacher, or

-Data that support these concerns include:
+Data that support these concerns in clude:

-These specific steps must be taken by the candidate for professional growth (please list actions and dates for completion).
+These specific steps must be taken for completion). by the candidate for professional growth (please list actions and date

-Date for re-evaluation of concern(s).
+Date for re-evaluation of concern(s )

 I have read and received a copy of this document.

 Candidate Signature Date:

 Supervisor Signature Date:

 Mentor Signature Date:

-Handbook Acknowledgement
+HANDBOOK ACKNOWLEDGMENT

-My signature below acknowledges that I have read the Student Teacher's Handbook and agree to abide by the standards, policies, and procedures defined or referenced in the Handbook.
+My signature below acknowledges that I have read the Internship Handbook and agree to abide by the standards, policies, and procedures defined or referenced in the Handbook.
 I understand that I have an obligation to inform my college supervisor of any changes in personal information, such as name, phone number, or address.
 I also accept responsibility for contacting my college supervisor or program advisor if I have any questions or concerns, or if further explanations are needed.

-Student Teacher's Printed Name

-Please return this signed form to the Instructor of the Student Teaching Seminar.
-All signed forms will reside with:
+Intern's Printed d Name Signature Date Please return reside with: this signed form to the Instructor of of the Internship Seminar. .
+All signed forms will Return to: Dr. Fatma Al-Mutawah Coordinator of the Diploma Program College of Education ns

-Date

-Return to: Dr. Aisha Fakhroo Coordinator of BED Primary Programs College of Education Qatar University

-Signature
+Qatar University